Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-02.md

 ### Add you component to the component dictionary
 Open the [module_defaults.yaml](../../shrike-examples/pipelines/config/modules/module_defaults.yaml) file and add an entry for the new component following the example of the HelloWorldComponent.

 - `key` is how you will point to the component later on, in the experiment python file or in the command line when deciding which components should use the local version.
 You can choose any arbitrary value here.
+Later on, you need this key in [your experiment python file](../../shrike-examples/pipelines/experiments/demo_component_with_parameter.py) to load the component.
 - `name` must match the name you defined in the component specification file, as it will be used to retrieve the component if you use the remote version.
 - `version` can be left `null`.
 - `yaml` is the location of the component specification file.